deckhouse/virtualization/docs/USER_GUIDE.md

 linux-vm                              Migrating   virtlab-pt-1   10.66.10.14   79m
 linux-vm                              Running     virtlab-pt-2   10.66.10.14   79m
 ```

+How to perform a live VM migration in the web interface:

+- Go to the "Projects" tab and select the desired project.
+- Go to the "Virtualization" -> "Virtual Machines" section.
+- Select the desired virtual machine from the list and click the ellipsis button.
+- Select "Migrate" from the pop-up menu.
+- Confirm or cancel the migration in the pop-up window.

 #### Live migration of virtual machine when changing placement parameters (not available in CE edition)